 The prices of international flights are heavily dependent on when they are booked and the travel season.
 Traveling in the low season may save you at least half the costs of traveling in the high season.
 There are only a few direct flights between Hanoi City / Ho Chi Minh City and other major cities in the world, and most of them are operated by Vietnam Airlines.

 Under such circumstances, connecting flights would be wise choices.
 Approximately 10 flights operate each day between Hanoi and Bangkok, taking about 1½ hours.
 Transfer flights from Shanghai or Hong Kong are also good options.

-More information about Get to Vietnam by Air.
+Read more on Get to Vietnam by Air

 When it comes to hotels, it is good news that the price for accommodation in Vietnam is under the medium price bracket when compared with other countries.
 Instead of ranking Vietnam hotels with international hotel star ratings, it would be better to recognize them by ‘Comfort’, ‘Boutique’, ‘Luxury’, and ‘Guesthouse’.